King-Surge/PySurge-IDE/README.md

 This repository will guide you on how to make your own Integrated Development Environment (IDE).

+**files**

+Within the Main files folder there are 2 folders: ***Original Files and updated files***.
+In the updated folder you may find the updated versions of the IDE while in the original forlder you will find the official beginning file

 **Important Things To Note And Do:**

 1. Each section of the code has comments to make it easier to understand.